a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 When Inverted Colors Mode is activated, the color of every pixel on the screen is reversed.
 Black becomes white, red becomes turquoise, green becomes purple, etc.

 Because it affects all content displayed on the screen, Inverted Colors Mode can be very helpful in situations where a light-colored interface does not provide Dark Mode support.
 Here, Inverted Colors Mode can force a bright UI into kind of jury-rigged Dark Mode.
-Keep in mind that the opposite also applies.
-A dark UI will turn light if Inverted Colors Mode is active.
+Keep in mind that the opposite also applies: A dark UI will turn light if Inverted Colors Mode is active.

 This is helpful for: